7hacker/data-structures-algorithms-in-python/README.md

 10bit10mil.py : Given 10 million 10 bit ints, sort these efficiently

+3sum.py : Given an array S of n integers, are there elements a, b, c in S such that a + b + c = 0?
+Find all unique triplets in the array which gives the sum of zero.

 __init__.py : so Imports can work inside this directory

 alt_pn.py : Take a list of positive and negative integers, and return a list with negative numbers on left and positive numbers on right while also mantaining the order of numbers in input list